-If the Director of Public Safety confirms that there is an emergency or dangerous situation that poses an immediate threat to the health or safety to the EWU community an Immediate Threat message will be sent via numerous media applications, unless issuing a notification would compromise efforts to contain the emergency, assist a victim, respond to the emergency or otherwise mitigate the emergency.
+If the Director of Public Safety confirms that there is an emergency or dangerous situation that poses an immediate threat to the health or safety of the EWU community, an Immediate Threat message will be sent, without delay, via numerous media applications, unless issuing a notification would compromise efforts to contain the emergency, assist a victim, or otherwise mitigate the emergency.
 In the event of a serious incident that poses an immediate threat to members of the EWU community, the university has various systems in place for communicating information quickly.
-Some or all of these methods of communications include network emails, emergency text messages that can be sent to a cell phone (individuals can sign up for this service on EWU Police website: http://access.ewu.edu/police.xml) and emergency messages that scroll across computer screens when logged into the university network system.
+These methods of communication may include some or all of the following: network emails, emergency text messages (E2 Campus Alerts) that can be sent to a cell phone (individuals can sign up for this service on EWU Police website http://access.ewu.edu/police.xml), emergency messages that are visible on computer screens when logged into the university network system, and @EWUPolice Twitter feed.
 The entire campus community will be notified when there is at least the potential that a very large segment of the community will be affected by a situation or when a situation threatens the operation of the campus as a whole.
 Updates will be posted on the above mentioned media outlets to ensure current information is provided to the community.
 The information that is released will be at the discretion of the Director of Public Safety on a case by case basis.
-When the emergency is no longer a threat to the health and safety of the EWU community the Director of Public Safety will notify the community utilizing the various media outlets listed above.
+When the emergency is no longer a threat to the health and safety of the EWU community, the Director of Public Safety will notify the community utilizing the various media outlets listed above.

 EWU community members are encouraged to notify EWUPD immediately of any situation or incident on campus that involves a significant emergency or dangerous situation that may involve an immediate or ongoing threat to the health and safety of students, faculty, staff or visitors on campus.
-EWUPD has the responsibility of responding to, and summoning the necessary resources, to mitigate, investigate, and document any situation that may cause a significant emergency or dangerous situation.
+EWUPD has the responsibility of responding and summoning the necessary resources to mitigate, investigate, and document any situation that may cause a significant emergency or dangerous situation.